Wodan58/42minjoy/README.md

 Adding a new builtin, e.g. getch or putch, requires modification of the program in 4 locations: standardident{}, initialise(), standardident_NAMES[], and joy().
-After translating from Pascal to C with the help of [p2c](https://github.com/Classic-Tools/p2c) some corrections were done, marked with R.W.
+After translating from Pascal to C with the help of [p2c](https://github.com/Classic-Tools/p2c) some corrections were done.
-Reading the library files twice is not needed, given the nature of the language and that is why some code has been added, removing that feature.
+Reading the library files twice is not needed, given the nature of the language and that is why this feature was removed.

 Installation
 ------------